 All trainees and Training Officers are asked to meet with the School when a trainee receives an outcome 3 from the Midterm Review of Progression and/or if there are previously known issues raised outside of the Midterm Review of Progression process that would benefit from further discussion.
 The initial meeting will triage the issues and determine if further action and/or support is necessary.

 The purpose of the meetings

-Each meeting will usually result in an action plan being prepared with objectives set which the trainee, with the support of their training officer, will be responsible for meeting within the timescales outlined.
+The meeting may result in an action plan being prepared with objectives set which the trainee, with the support of their Training Officer, will be responsible for meeting within the timescales outlined.
 Action plans will be reviewed to ensure that the necessary progress is being made.

 The School will facilitate the discussion, provide advice and guide the recommendations and production of the action plan by the trainee.